Flawless Physio Logo

 Insertional Achilles Tendonitis: Function and Prevalence

 The Achilles Tendon is the largest in the human body.
-Its function, along with the calf muscle, is to lift the heel off the floor and is therefore used for most weight-bearing activities.
+Its function, along with the calf muscle, is to lift the heel off the floor and is used for most weight-bearing activities.
 It absorbs large amounts of force on impact activities such as hopping, running, and jumping.
-When running, the Achilles tendon absorbs up to 4-7 times your body weight which highlights the overall strength and capacity of the tendon.
+When running, the Achilles tendon absorbs up to 4-7 times your body weight, highlighting the tendon’s overall strength and capacity.

 Approximately 6% of the general population reports Achilles tendon pain during their lifetime.
 Of these patients, roughly one-third will have insertional Achilles tendinopathy.
 Insertional Achilles Tendonitis may affect up to 9% of recreational runners.
 This article will cover the symptoms, treatment, and recovery of Insertional Achilles Tendonitis.